915-Lab/Coding-Skills-Evaluation/codingSkillsEvaluation/input/python_tutorial_main_sections_only1.md

 These two variables are only defined if the interpreter is in interactive mode.

-The variable `sys.path` is a list of strings that determines the interpreterâs search path for modules.
+The variable `sys.path` is a list of strings that determines the interpreter’s search path for modules.
 It is initialized to a default path taken from the environment variable [`PYTHONPATH`](../using/cmdline.html#envvar-PYTHONPATH), or from a built\-in default if [`PYTHONPATH`](../using/cmdline.html#envvar-PYTHONPATH) is not set.
 You can modify it using standard list